prinz-nussknacker/prinz/docs/architecture-overview.md

 Scoring starts by calling `run` on a `PrinzEnricher`.
 During the scoring phase Prinz:
 1. converts inputs to external types based on the model signature,
-1. triggers scoring and receives inputs,
+1. triggers scoring and receives outputs,
-1. translates output from external types to the ones used by Nussknacker.
+1. translates results from external types to the ones used by Nussknacker.

 Received outputs may be used for further processing.